vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

     -   Threshold when to scale down:
         5 rps

-1. You can review the set up script to see how the autoscaler cli
+1. You can review the set up script to see how the autoscaler CLI
     works:

     ```bash